 Help and feedback

-If you have any questions about the issues raised or if I can help in any other way, please do not hesitate to contact me.
+If you have any questions about the issues raised or if we can help in any other way, please do not hesitate to contact the Health and Safety Team.

 We also welcome your feedback on this bulletin and any key topics you would like to see in the next edition.